 Because a curricular approach is revolutionary as opposed to evolutionary, it is necessary that you think about organizational culture and organizational change processes before undertaking this journey.
 For many, this shift in approach requires the development of a learning-centric organization.
 An organization that moves beyond “exposure” through program attendance, and towards “learning” (Kerr & Tweedy, 2006).

 This is also a shift from a “doing”-focused culture towards one with greater intentionality.
 Therefore, how “residence life staff learn and perceive their efforts within an organization while creating learning-enhancing experiences for students” is just as important as what learning-enhancing experiences are created (Lichterman, 2016, p.
 49).
 In short, the process is just as important as the product.
 Read More

-The following iPhoneography photos were taken during my trip to Quito, Ecuador and the surrounding areas.
+The following iPhoneography photos were taken during my trip to Maui, Hawaii.
 Read More

 Transitioning to a curricular approach represents a cultural shift.
 A department can have well-articulated goals, outcomes, and educational plans, but a residential curriculum will never be successful without the necessary cultural and organizational change that comes along with it.
 For residence life departments, in particular, this means preparing your student staff members for this shift, involving them in the process, and helping them through the process of change.
 This is also true of other departments that may employ large numbers of student staff programmers or for those that work with student leaders involved in peer education work.